mhall24/virt20_data/README.md

 1. License - The data set is in the public domain.

-2. Publication - the journal article is under review.
+2. Publication - the journal article is as follows:

+Michael J. Hall, Neil E. Olson, and Roger D. Chamberlain, "Utilizing Virtualized Hardware Logic Computations to Benefit Multi-User Performance," Electronics, 2021.

 3. Links to other locations - none.